Financing for equity in pre-primary education

 2. Education resources to institutions

-Based on the Law on the Organization and Financing of Education, Kindergartens prepare the programme financial structure and send it to the Municipality Council for approval.
+Based on the Organization and Financing of Education Act, Kindergartens prepare the programme financial structure and send it to the Municipality Council for approval.
 The municipality that established the kindergarten enters into a funding agreement with the kindergarten.
 The municipality is responsible for covering the outstanding programme costs, investments, equipment, and maintenance.
 Each month, the kindergarten sends a financing request to the municipality for the reimbursement of expenses.

 3. Education resources to students and families

 The municipality subsidizes full programme fees for families who live there.
 The programme fees cover the cost of education, care and meals.
 The subsidies are determined based on the family’s income and wealth.
 Additionally, families who are already paying for one child in kindergarten are exempt from paying the tuition fees for the second.
 The third child and additional children afterwards are also exempt.
 The funds are paid for by the national budget.
 Parents pay between 0% to 77% of the full programme price.
-This applies to both public and private kindergartens.
+This applies to both public and private kindergartens with a concession.
+Only parents who are not obliged to pay income tax in the Republic of Slovenia pay the full fee for the programme in which their child is enrolled.

 Additionally, children who are from socially vulnerable families have priority in admission to kindergartens.